GaiaFuture/GaiaFuture/README.md

-# Greetings and Welcome to the Dashboard Developmental Playground !
+# Greetings and Welcome to the Dashboard Developmental Playground!

 This repository contains a large majority of our team's scratch work and early approaches to developing a Gaussian Process Regression Emulator.
 Please don't mind the mess, we were very busy having fun.